bboot/doorman/README.md

 5. Wifi - no wiring required except for 12v DC power
 6. Each building unit is equipped with a wireless panel
 7. Scalable - no fixed limit on the number of tenants or units
-8. Single-use verbal passwords for keyless entry
+8. Single-use verbal passwords provide keyless entry

 Implementation: